DialRC/GroupSite/resources.md

 #### Data
  * [Let's Go Dataset](https://dialrc.github.io/LetsGoDataset/):
- Let’s Go! is a spoken dialog system that can be used by the general public.
-We provide public availability for the whole data obtained from the Let’s Go dialog system and its derivatives.
+ The CMU Let’s Go!
+Bus Information System is a spoken dialog system that provides information such as schedules and route information for the city of Pittsburgh's Port Authority Transit (PAT) buses for the general public.
+We provide public availability for the complete data obtained from the Let’s Go dialog system and its derivatives from 2005 to 2016.

  * [DSTC1](https://www.microsoft.com/en-us/research/event/dialog-state-tracking-challenge/):
  The first Dialog State Tracking Challenge (DSTC-1) data.
 The data contains both raw and annotated conversations